baka-shinji/academic-kickstart/content/authors/admin/_index.md

   url: "https://graduateinstitute.ch/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests are development, health and environmental economics.
-I focus on disease modeling, contract theory, stochastic analysis and control.
+bio: My research interests are development, health and environmental economics, currently focused on studying the economic impact of endemic diseases in sub-Saharan Africa.

 interests:
-- Artificial Intelligence
+- Disease modeling
-- Computational Linguistics
+- Stochastic analysis and control
-- Information Retrieval
+- Contract theory

 education:
   courses: